 The popular main title theme for the ‘Star Wars’ films is arranged here for Scottish-style pipes by Timothy Cummings.
 This two-page adaptation includes the 4-bar introductory fanfare, an original closing coda, as well as an effective harmony part for additional pipers.
 Published here in the pipe-friendly key of A, it will sound in the originally-composed key of B-flat if played on a standard set of Highland pipes.
 This may be the most successful and accurate bagpipe-adaptation of this theme to date.

 [NB: The melody and harmony parts have the option of using the nontraditional notes of C- and F-natural.
-(Standard alternatives are also provided.)
 These can be played on conically-bored chanters —e.g. Highland and Border pipes— with a ‘cross-‘ or ‘forked’ fingering patterns.
-On cylindrically-bored chanters without custom features —e.g. standard smallpipe chanters— you may need to apply pieces of tuning tape over the top 80% of the C and F soundholes.]
+Standard alternatives are also provided in the sheet music for those unable to produce the nontraditional notes.]

 played on Border pipes (using ‘forked’ fingering for the C- and F-naturals in the harmony part):